Server Buyers Guide

 Server Network Cards

-A wired network card, often called a network interface card (NIC) or LAN (local area network) card, is an add-in card for a system to enable it to connect to the wider network and outside world.
-Although most systems include a basic network card built into the motherboard as standard, there are many types of connectivity so changing or upgrading the NIC is quite common.
+A network interface card (NIC), is an add-in card for a server to enable it to connect to the wider network and outside world.
+Although most servers include a basic network card, connectivity and performance are linked, so changing or upgrading NICs is common practice.

-If you are making network connections to a regular home network or small corporate network, then Ethernet is normally adequate, but you may want more ports on the NICs or more NICs - both are ways of adding redundancy and resilience into your server and network, as you are making multiple connections in case one should fail.
-If you are dealing with HPC then Infiniband is the chosen standard rather than Ethernet.
-Similarly a Fibre connection is often used when dealing with high-end storage, so in both these cases you will need to configure NICs to suit your needs.
-Our network card options can be configured from leading brands such as NVIDIA Networking (formerly Mellanox), Intel and Broadcom.
+If you are making network connections to a corporate network, then Ethernet is normally adequate, but you may want more ports on the NICs or more NICs - both are ways of adding redundancy and resilience into your server and network, as you are making multiple connections in case one should fail.
+If you are dealing with demanding tasks such as HPC or AI then InfiniBand is the optimum standard rather than Ethernet.
+Similarly, a Fibre Channel connection is often used when dealing with high-end storage, so in both these cases you will need to configure NICs to suit your needs.
+The below tabs look at each technology in brief but you can learn more about specific cards by reading our dedicated NETWORK CARD BUYERS GUIDE.

-InfiniBand is an alternative technology to Ethernet.
-Developed in the late 1990s it is usually found in HPC applications where high bandwidth and low latency are key requirements.
+InfiniBand InfiniBand is an alternative technology to Ethernet.
+Developed in the late 1990s it is usually used in HPC and AI clusters where high bandwidth and low latency are key requirements.
 Although an InfiniBand NIC fits in a server the same way and works in a similar way to an Ethernet NIC to transfer data, they historically have achieved improved throughput by not needing to use the server CPU to control data transmission, hence latency is reduced by removing this step.
 Like Ethernet there have been several generations of InfiniBand starting with SDR (Single Data Rate) providing 2.5Gbps throughput.
-This has since been superseded by Dual Data Rate (DDR - 5Gbps), Quad Data Rate (QDR - 10Gbps), Fourteen Data Rate (FDR - 14Gbps), Enhanced data Rate (EDR - 25Gbps) and the latest High Data Rate (HDR - 50Gbps) cards.
-Once again differing SFP modules will be employed depending on the speed wanted and distance required.
+This has since been superseded by DDR - 5Gbps, QDR - 10Gbps, DR - 14Gbps, EDR - 25Gbps, HDR - 50Gbps, NDR – 1100Gbps, XDR – 200Gbps and GDR – 400Gbps.

 Server Operating Systems